Report an accessibility problem

 Dentist, Doctor, Health, Healthcare, Medicine, Pharmaceutical, Pharmacy, Physician, nursing, premed

-Broaden your opportunities and acquire an edge in a health-related career by understanding clinical medicine and other health professions.
+Broaden your opportunities and acquire an edge in a health-related career by deepening your understanding of clinical medicine and other health professions.

 Description

-The minor in medical studies focuses on preparing students for employment in health care and clinical medicine, including in both direct and indirect patient care.
+The minor program in medical studies focuses on preparing students for employment in health care and clinical medicine, including in direct and indirect patient care.

 Students take coursework in: